News - 2016

 19 December 2016 - Lab encouraged by early improvements to dividend reporting

 The Lab publishes its implementation study on Disclosure of Dividend: Policy and Practice.
-The study follows on from The Financial Reporting Lab’s report Disclosure of dividends – policy and practice published in November 2015.
+The study follows on from The Financial Reporting Lab’s report Disclosure of dividends – policy and practice (PDF) published in November 2015.
 This implementation study examines how companies from across the FTSE 350 have implemented investors’ preferences highlighted in the Lab’s original report; the study found that 28 companies have enhanced their disclosures.

 The Lab is encouraged by the improvements made by the 28 companies identified in this study.
 However, there remain a large number of companies who might benefit from implementing the Lab’s findings, improving their communication with investors.